Adventure to the Land of the Nine Dragons

 Wednesday & Thursday, November 11 & 12

-Catch a last glimpse, my fellow expeditioneers, of the sunrise over the lake for we are off to the verdant mountains of Mai Chau, where we’ll begin our hill tribe experience.
+Catch a last glimpse, my fellow expeditioneers, of the sunrise over Hanoi for we are off to the verdant mountains of Mai Chau, where we’ll begin our hill tribe experience.

 Breathe deeply of cool crisp air as the peace and serenity of this beautiful landscape settles over us.
 We’ll walk quiet forest paths and explore nature preserves and mountainside villages.
 We’ll spend time with hill tribe farmers and artisans.
 We’ll sample farm-fresh food from local markets and we’ll join an evening of music and dance.